Persona Generators: Generating Diverse Synthetic Personas for Arbitrary Contexts: Experimental Setup

 The top solution by average overall score produces first-person personas, written as short paragraphs that describe a persona’s internal reasoning across situations.
 This differs from the basic Concordia agents used in our simulations, which rely on third-person role-playing \citep{vezhnevets2023generative}.
 The top solution by convex hull volume also uses a first-person perspective, expressed in a more rule-based format.
 By contrast, the top solution by average coverage produces third-person descriptions that focus on a persona’s core motivations and their logic of appropriateness.

-After the first extinction event at approximately 100 iterations, only generators from the quasi-random Monte Carlo sampling family in stage~1 remain.
-In stage~2, all formative memory generators are quickly eliminated, with the most performing solutions favoring more active, action-oriented persona descriptions over approaches grounded primarily in past memories.
-We show examples of the best solutions in Appendix \ref{evolved_solutions}, and plan on releasing the full code for the best Persona Generators upon acceptance.
+We provide examples in Appendix \ref{evolved_solutions} and will open-source the top-performing generators code.